HuangShiLab/strain2bfunc/README.md

 ```

 #### Disk space
-Construction of a strain2bfunc standard database (i.e., 2bGDB) requires approximately *28* GB of disk space.
+Construction of a strain2bfunc standard database (i.e., 2bGDB) requires approximately 28 GB of disk space.

 #### Memory usage
 Running the standard pipeline requires < 30Gb of RAM, which is also compatible with multithreading.
 For example, the BcgI-derived (default) database size is 9.32 GB, and you will need more than that in RAM if you want to build the default database.
-In a test early on, the peak memory can reach up to 29GB.
+In a test early on, the peak memory can reach up to 29 GB.

 #### Speed
 About 30 minutes are required for loading the 2bGDB.
-For a typical gut metagenome, ~40 minutes are required for strain-level profiling.
+For a typical gut metagenome, ~ 40 minutes are required for strain-level profiling.

 ### Download the pipeline